 Summary

 The utility of biophysical connectivity model studies as a research tool for understanding connectivity patterns appears to have peaked in 2012 (Figure 1).
 We looked at the different groups of behaviours that were implemented (passive or moving, settlement sensory zone & orientation) for both fish and invertebrate taxa to see how trends over time were occurring.
-For the fish, we can see that while the number of studies using fish has been decreasing since 2012, so has the studies using passive movement, with 2015 being the first time there were more studies using movement behaviours than other forms of behavior (Figure 2).
+For the fish, we can see that while the number of studies using fish has been decreasing since 2012, so has the number of studies using passive movement, with 2015 being the first time there were more studies using movement behaviours than other forms of behavior (Figure 2).
 Implementation of settlement sensory strategies seem to have remained constant over the published time period.
 Interestingly, the ability of fish to orientate towards settlement sites was only found to be implemented in one study in 2012.
 This is despite the plethora of recent research regarding the ability of reef fish larvae to orientate towards natal reefs using olfactory mechanisms and the direction of the sun (TODO: Cite Leis / Kingsford).
 For the invertebrates, there appears to be no real real change in the pattern of implemented behaviours, except for 2014 when there was a trend towards passive moving larvae (Figure 3).

 Figure 1: The years studies in the review were published